owentechnologist/aaJedisFailover/README.md

 mvn compile exec:java -Dexec.cleanupDaemonThreads=false -Dexec.args="--failover true --host mydb.host.1.org --port 10900 --host2 mydb.host.2.org --port2 10900" -Dorg.slf4j.simpleLogger.log.redis.clients.jedis=TRACE
 ```

-Note that the multThreaded test publishes to a pubsub channel it is good to listen in and watch as it pauses and resumes during a failover event
+Note that the multThreaded non-LUA test publishes to a pubsub channel it is good to listen in and watch as it pauses and resumes during a failover event
 * from redis-cli (once you are connected to the backup database) issue:
 ```
 subscribe ps:messages